 So Sick Of Corporate Ick

-Our department got some pretty sad news this past Monday.
-Jobs that currently belong to nine of my work friends will be outsourced beginning early next year.
+I’m pretty sick up and fed with all these gigantic corporations who care very much about the bottom line and very little about the likes of us.
+It’s really getting ridiculous… so much influence on the kind of shows we watch, what kind of news we see, hear or read.
+Reminds me of “the good old days” when I was working.
+Our department got some pretty sad news one day.
+Jobs that currently belonged to nine of my work friends would be outsourced beginning the following year.
 Wasn’t really a surprise to me.
-After working in the corporate universe for nearly 40 years; one acquires a feel for such things.
-The sad result, of course, is the disruption my friends will experience.
-And I, being a caring kind of guy, feel very badly for them.
-Call me idealistic, but in my professional opinion, it doesn’t have to be this way.
+After working in the corporate universe for nearly 40 years; I had acquired a feel for such things.
+The sad result, of course, was the disruption my friends would experience.
+And I, being a caring kind of guy, felt very badly for them.
+Call me idealistic, but in my professional opinion, it never has to be this way.
 Corporations can make their money and still make employees feel valued.
 With rare exception though, this is not the way of the corporate world.

 But what do I know??

-At least my friends are getting a couple months notice.
-That could be considered kind.
-I’m sure there will be a cost savings to the company to have an outside service replace these employees.
-In the process, the Upper Crust always seems to make sure their pockets are nicely lined with large bonuses.
-Of course, this isn’t unique to our company, it’s become common all over the world.
+At least my friends got a couple months notice.
+That could be considered kind, I suppose.
+I’m sure there was a cost savings to the company to have an outside service replace these employees.
+In the process, the Upper Crust always seemed to make sure their pockets were nicely lined with large bonuses.
+Of course, this wasn’t unique to our company, it’s become common all over the world.
 Importance of profits far outweigh any concern for the employees’ well being.
-If it weren’t for labor unions, we underlings would be treated even worse than we are now.
+If it weren’t for labor unions, all underlings would be treated even worse than they are now.

 Reminds me of the Dr. Seuss book, “The Lorax.”
 The character called the Once-ler is confronted about the damages done by the rampant growth of his business.
 His company’s fortune thrives on materials taken from Truffula trees, which also happen to be the primary food source for creatures called the Bar-ba-loots.
 As the Truffula trees are over harvested, the Bar-ba-loots begin to starve, and suffer from “Crummies in tummies.”